 The Best Defense is a Great Offense

-When it comes to cyber security, many of us think of ‘self-defense’ elements such as anti-virus / anti-spyware software, firewalls, passwords, etc. It is always a great time to review and strengthen those defenses.
+When it comes to cyber security, many people think of ‘self-defense’ elements such as anti-virus / anti-spyware software, firewalls, passwords, etc. It is always a great time to review and strengthen those defenses.
 However, this is also the time to think about your offense.

 In martial arts, the best defense is a great offense.
 Defensive tactics such as blocking can work but are minimal in their capabilities and may only delay the attack.
 They do not really protect as well as ‘attacking the attack’.